jdagilliland/eces690-tutorial05/assembly-tutorial.md

 IDBA stands for Iterative De Bruijn Assembler.
 It uses De Bruijn graphs to align sequences even in the absence of a reference.
-It is iterative in the sense that it uses different length $k$-mers to construct the graph.
+It is iterative in the sense that it uses different length *k*-mers to construct the graph.
 IDBA performs better than similar earlier tools (e.g. SSAKE, VCAKE, SHARCGS) in terms of memory use and time.